 Billing and Insurance

-Tip: If your client bills their appointments through Insurance, we recommend reviewing our guide: Setting up insurance billing for your clients to set yourself up for successful claim filing.
+Tip: If your client bills their appointments through Insurance, we recommend reviewing: Setting up insurance billing for your clients to set yourself up for successful claim filing.

 In this field, you can indicate whether the client will be billed through Insurance, or as a Self-Pay client.
 This will determine how the system generates their billing documents for appointments.